nico-amsterdam/simple_mem_cache/README.md

 Trade memory for performance.

-In-memory key-value cache with expiration-time after creation/modification/access (a.k.a. entry time-to-live and entry idle-timeout), automatic value loading and time travel support.
+In-memory key-value cache with expiration-time after creation or last access (a.k.a. entry time-to-live and entry idle-timeout), automatic value loading and time travel support.

 ## Installation